metaodi/burgen-osm-wikidata/README.md

 Burgen-Dossier: OSM-to-wikidata scripts
 =======================================

-Tasks:

-- [ ] Try to find castles on OSM, that have a match on WikiData and add a link on OSM
-- [ ] Try to find castle on OSM, that have no match on WikiData, create the item and add a link on OSM

-General idea:
-- Run query on overpass
-- Run wikidata query for each found OSM castle with the name as param
-- Check if there are any results
-   * If yes, check if they are actually a match and link them
-   * If no, create a new wikidata item using the information from the OSM node

 ## Setup

 It is recommended to install all dependencies in a virtualenv.
 In order to setup the virtualenv for this project, simply run: